capensis/canopsis/doc/sakura/FR/fr__alarm.rst

  - a ticket has been declared for the alarm
  - the alarm has been canceled
  - the alarm has been restored from its canceled state
- - the alarm escalated
+ - the alarm state escalated
- - the alarm decreased
+ - the alarm state decreased
  - the alarm has been snoozed

 Each step **MUST** be historized in its corresponding *alarm cycle*.
-And once the alarm ended, the cycle **SHOULD** be closed, and archived.
+And once the alarm ended, the cycle **MUST** be closed, and archived.

 .. _FR__Alarm__Step__Supervised: